heroku-examples/java-spring-12factor/presentation.md

         ```

 <!--
-"This slide demonstrates how Spring Boot lets us externalize connection details for backing services using environment variables.
-By default, Spring Boot will automatically pick up standard environment variables like SPRING_DATASOURCE_URL and SPRING_REDIS_URL—even if they're not referenced in your application.properties file."
+This slide demonstrates how Spring Boot lets us externalize connection details for backing services using environment variables.
+By default, Spring Boot will automatically pick up standard environment variables like SPRING_DATASOURCE_URL and SPRING_REDIS_URL—even if they're not referenced in your application.properties file.

-"But, if you want to use a different environment variable name, or support multiple data sources, you can explicitly reference any variable you like in your config file.
+But, if you want to use a different environment variable name, or support multiple data sources, you can explicitly reference any variable you like in your config file.
 For example, here we use ${OTHER_DATASOURCE_URL} and ${OTHER_REDIS_URL}.
-This gives you flexibility to adapt to different deployment environments or naming conventions."
+This gives you flexibility to adapt to different deployment environments or naming conventions.

-"This approach directly supports both Factor III (Config) and Factor IV (Backing Services) from the Twelve-Factor methodology.
-It allows you to swap out services or credentials without code changes, and is supported by platforms like Heroku, AWS, and Kubernetes, which inject these variables at runtime."
+This approach directly supports both Factor III (Config) and Factor IV (Backing Services) from the Twelve-Factor methodology.
+It allows you to swap out services or credentials without code changes, and is supported by platforms like Heroku, AWS, and Kubernetes, which inject these variables at runtime.

-"Finally, by never committing real credentials to source control and always supplying secrets via environment variables, you improve security and make it easier to rotate credentials as needed."
+Finally, by never committing real credentials to source control and always supplying secrets via environment variables, you improve security and make it easier to rotate credentials as needed.
 -->

 ---